balxor/brain/london-has-fallen-en.md

 ## 3. Large Guilds Have High Coordination Cost

-A large guild leader has to manage attendance, Discord, logistics, party composition, war schedules, internal conflict, and relationships with other guilds.
+A large guild leader has to manage attendance, Discord, logistics, party composition, war schedules, internal conflict and relationships with other guilds.

-A study on World of Warcraft guilds shows that guild success is affected by social structure, relationship networks, and the group’s ability to retain members over time.[4]
+A study on World of Warcraft guilds shows that guild success is affected by social structure, relationship networks and the group’s ability to retain members over time.[4]
 Larger size adds capacity and coordination burden.

 Common problems in large guilds: